ELIXIR-IIB-training/website/_posts/2018-09-27-train-the-trainer-rome.md

 <br>

 ## Fee
 There is no course attendance fee.
 The participants will need to bear their travel, hotel (if any) and meal costs.
-Candidates from ELIXIR nodes might apply for an [ELIXIR-EXCELERATE TtT Exchange Programme Travel Grant](https://github.com/TrainTheTrainer/EXCELERATE-TtT/blob/master/TtT-exchange-programme.md) when they fill their application form.
+Candidates from ELIXIR nodes might apply for an [ELIXIR Staff Exchange Programme Travel Grant](https://goo.gl/auzcnY) when they fill their application form.
 <br>
 <br>